-- To review basic concepts of linear algebra - To apply linear-algebraic methods to the solution of applied problems - To develop the concept of an eigenvalue problem in both linear algebra and differential equations
+- Review basic concepts of linear algebra - Apply linear-algebraic methods to the solution of applied problems - Develop the concept of an eigenvalue problem in both linear algebra and differential equations

 The course outcomes are listed on the course syllabus, which was distributed at the beginning of the semester and is available on the Syllabus and Policies page at the course web site.
 The outcomes are also listed on the Course Description page at the web site.
 Note, however, that some topics not directly related to the course outcomes could be covered on the exam as well.